-Scarcity has become a major driver for innovation.
-The bleaker economy of the last few years has thrust companies, organizations, universities – and entire countries – into an austerity mode.
-Innovation is more critical than ever, yet many established organizations, especially the ones that institutionalized their innovation process, don’t have the agility to respond.
+Scarcity can be a major driver for innovation.
+A bleak economy can thrust companies, organizations, universities – and entire countries – into an austerity mode.
+That’s when innovation is more critical than ever, yet many established organizations, especially the ones that institutionalized their innovation process, don’t always have the agility to respond.
 The things they’re used to, money and time, are no longer abundant.

-In the context of this changed economy when it seems everything has to be faster, better and cheaper, there’s a type of innovator who’s thriving: the jugaad innovator.
+In the context of a changing economy when it seems everything has to be faster, better and cheaper, there’s a type of innovator who’s thriving: the jugaad innovator.
 Jugaad (pronounced “Joo-gaard”) is a Hindi word that translates not only to a noun – it’s a fix, a work-around, an innovative solution – but it also encompasses an entire spirit of resourcefulness and resilience.

-The term jugaad has gently seeped into the nomenclature of the business press in the last few years, and a just-published book, Jugaad Innovation, by Navi Radjou, Jaideep Prabhu and Simone Ahuja describes its origins in India, but draws a parallel to the same frugal entrepreneurialism in other developing countries and how the notion of jugaad is being imported into organizations in the developed western countries as well.
+The term jugaad gently seeped into the nomenclature of the business press, and this book, Jugaad Innovation, by Navi Radjou, Jaideep Prabhu and Simone Ahuja describes its origins in India, but draws a parallel to the same frugal entrepreneurialism in other developing countries and how the notion of jugaad is being imported into organizations in the developed western countries as well.

 The Philosophy of Jugaad

 There are six principles of frugal innovation:

 The jugaad innovator uses problems to create innovation.
 The harsh realities and obstacles they encounter become launch pads for new products and services.
 They don’t succeed in spite of obstacles, they succeed because of them.